0785936036/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a script that prints “Hello, World”
+echo 'a script that prints Hello, World'